-- e) a focus on addressing the ministry needs of a local community - f) robust and comprehensive training in a flexible partnership training process - g) 'on the job' training, while being active and employed in a ministry role - h) recognition of a ministry within a particular context (which could be geographic, cultural or theological).
+- d) a focus on addressing the ministry needs of a local community - e) robust and comprehensive training in a flexible partnership training process - f) recognition of a ministry within a particular context (which could be geographic, cultural or theological).

 Part of the "robust and comprehensive training" will involve theological study at an approved theological training provider.